gohars1/Shopify-Image-Repository/README.md

 To use Django, you can install it globally on your machine or install it in a python virtual environment.

-Once you have Django installed, you should be able to move on to Usage.
+Once you have Django installed, you can begin running the application.

 ### Usage
 To get started clone the repo with the following command: